 Hiking was incredible going from the top of the peak down to the Three Sisters viewing platform.

 Then down deep into the jungle to see a waterfall.
-There had been a huge rain recently and much of the trial was washed out.
+There had been a huge rain recently and much of the trail was washed out.
 This is the same rain that put many of the fires out.

 The short cut was getting up to the road.
 The road had washed out and several houses on the cliffs were in danger of falling down the cliffs but the danger sign and no trespassing signs seemed optional.
 The road was gone and I walked through what seemed like quick sand.
 Lots of cool birds to look at a like huge Black Cuckoos and white parrots and some special Pheasant.